GSA/Crowdsource-Testing-HHS-ACF.gov/README.md

 (On the Google Drive)

-This is the test case that you are to download, complete and email back to us.
+This is the test case that you are to download, complete and email back to teh test-cycle coordinator.

 === Using Github ===
 --------------------------